 Carol Anne Carroll

-Your grant of up to $10,000 focuses on increasing the amount of each donation we give.
-At this point we can only offer $50, which gets an injured or dying animal into the vet but often there are only limited options available to the animal.
+Your grant of up to $10,000 focuses on increasing the amount of each donatino we give.
+At this point we can only offer $75, which gets an injured or dying animal into the vet but often there are only limited options available to the animal, which often means euthanasia.

 Whether it is a returning veteran whose dog means the world to him, a woman recovering from cancer whose cat has seen her through her illness, or a disabled man whose dog is the main reason he wakes up in the morning—they all need help, and Shakespeare Animal Fund is there to provide it.
 Your grant will help us not only keep on helping, but increase the amount we can offer, which will increase the lives we save!
 And for every animal we save, we enrich the life of its owner as well.